Board: Capita Indoor Survival

 Camber Option: Park V1 Profile.
-95% traditional camber with a small flat section at the contact points before the upkick.
+Traditional camber into a small flat section before the upkick.

 Bindings: Rome Black Label